Our Story

 There should be no shame in knowing your genetic heritage.

-Kara is a non-practicing attorney with an LLM in Taxation and a master’s in Trade & Investment Policy.
+Kara is the founder of Right to Know.
+She is a non-practicing attorney with an LLM in Taxation and a master’s in Trade & Investment Policy.
 In January 2018, she wanted to see where in Africa her father’s family came from.
 Her over-the-counter DNA test revealed she was 50% something, but she had zero African DNA.
 This meant the man on her birth certificate couldn’t possibly be her genetic father.
-She lost her bi-racial identity with the click of a mouse.
+She lost her ethnic identity with the click of a mouse.
 Kara discovered she was 50% Jewish.
 The DNA pandora’s box she opened led to an identity crisis.
-Because there were few resources for people with misattributed parentage and a lack of legal rights, she co-founded Right to Know.
-Kara is leading advocate for genetic identity rights and people impacted by misattributed parentage.
-She has appeared on many podcasts, in multiple television interviews and articles, and is a frequent speaker on her DNA surprise, the right to know, and the complex intersection of genetic information, identity, and family dynamics.
-Read her blog about being Unexpectedly Jewish in Seattle.
+Because there were few resources for people with misattributed parentage and a lack of legal rights, she founded Right to Know.

 Brad Ewell

-Brad is our Secretary.
+Brad is our Secretary. [email protected]

 OUR AMAZING VOLUNTEERS